scikit-hep/awkward/docs-sphinx/reference/ak.numexpr.evaluate.rst

 See `numexpr.evaluate <https://numexpr.readthedocs.io/projects/NumExpr3/en/latest/api.html#numexpr.evaluate>`__
 for a description of each parameter.
-This function reproduces NumExpr's interface, except that the expression can contain references to :func:`ak.Array` objects as well as NumPy arrays.
+This function reproduces NumExpr's interface, except that the expression can contain references to :class:`ak.Array` objects as well as NumPy arrays.

 The arrays are broadcasted according to rules described in :func:`ak.broadcast_arrays`.
 The expression applies to the numeric leaves of the data structure and the output maintains that